 We ascended.
 The instructor looked at me and signaled okay; With a blink and nod of my head, I gave him the thumbs-up sign for let’s go up!

-Sipping air like I have been trained me in for a free flow situation.
+Sipping air like they have trained me for a free flow situation.

 We receive training for this, hoping we never need to put it into practice.
 I kept sipping air and looking at my dive computer, wanting to reach the surface!